House Republicans subpoena labor authorities in Starbucks union dispute - WSJ

-March 22 (Reuters) - A Congressional committee issued a subpoena to the National Labor Relations Board, alleging that employees of the labor body mishandled union elections at Starbucks Corp SBUX.O cafes in ways that favored unionizing workers, the Wall Street Journal reported on Wednesday, citing a letter.
+March 22 (Reuters) - A Congressional committee issued a subpoena to the National Labor Relations Board (NLRB), alleging that employees of the labor body mishandled union elections at Starbucks Corp SBUX.O cafes in ways that favored unionizing workers, the Wall Street Journal reported on Wednesday, citing a letter.

+The report added the House Committee on Education and the Workforce asked a regional NLRB official to provide documents as to whether the labor body improperly influenced at least one Starbucks election.

+The top Republican on the House Education and Labor Committee, Virginia Foxx, wrote that she believes the NLRB has communications and documents outlining alleged misconduct in Starbucks elections, the report said.

 (Reporting by Ananya Mariam Rajesh in Bengaluru; Editing by Maju Samuel)